• Skip to primary navigation

 If you’d like more tasty recipes delivered straight to your inbox, you can sign up for my email newsletter here.
 You can also follow me on Instagram, Pinterest or Facebook.

 Adapted from Gimme Some Oven.
-If you've been aching to try your hand at homemade bread but feel intimidated, this super simple recipe for homemade Focaccia with Rosemary and Sea Salt is an excellent place to start!
+If you've been aching to try your hand at homemade bread but feel intimidated, this super simple recipe is an excellent place to start!

 Print Recipe Pin Recipe